Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 import copIconProduct from "./svgs/cop-icon-product.svg?url";
 import copIconUiux from "./svgs/cop-icon-uiux.svg?url";
 ```
 *<p style="text-align: center;">The top icons are imported from the image file as SVG components.
-The respective bottom icons are imported as data-urls.</p>*
+The bottom icons are the same file imported as data-urls.</p>*

 When using our SVG assets make sure to use the best import for the job.
 In some cases, however, neither of these images are optimal to use.
 For example an SVG might have extra space that makes it hard to center.

 [insert example of svg with extra spaces]

-In this case, rather than calculating some difficult to maintain, complex spacing, simply request the design team to provide a better SVG or edit the SVG and inform the design team.
+In this case, rather than calculating some difficult to maintain, complex spacing, simply request the design team to provide a better SVG or edit the SVG yourself and send a copy to the design team.

 ## Resources